 If you’re searching for Claude API pricing, you’re in the right place.
-Anthropic’s pricing landscape has evolved rapidly—from the Claude 4.5 series in late 2025 to the release of Claude Opus 4.6 and Sonnet 4.6 in early 2026, each generation bringing new capabilities at competitive price points.
-Understanding Anthropic API pricing is now a multi-dimensional optimization problem: base token costs, extended thinking, tool use, prompt caching, batch processing, and long-context windows all factor into your real-world spend.
+Anthropic’s pricing landscape has moved fast in 2026—from the Claude 4.5 series in late 2025, to Opus 4.7 in April 2026, to the brand-new Claude Opus 4.8 released May 28, 2026.
+Each generation has held the line on token rates while adding new capabilities.
+Understanding Anthropic API pricing is now a multi-dimensional optimization problem: base token costs, extended thinking, tool use, prompt caching, batch processing, Managed Agents runtime, and long-context windows all factor into your real-world spend.
 For businesses building production AI systems, mastering these pricing levers is the difference between a sustainable product and a runaway budget.

-At MetaCTO, we architect and build enterprise-grade AI applications on the latest Claude models.
-We have navigated Anthropic’s complete pricing structure—from base token costs to extended thinking, tool use, and advanced caching strategies—and we are providing a definitive breakdown for 2026.
+At metacto, we architect and build enterprise-grade AI applications on the latest Claude models.
+We have navigated Anthropic’s complete pricing structure—from base token costs to extended thinking, tool use, and advanced caching strategies—and we are providing a definitive breakdown for May 2026.

 Quick Summary: Claude API Pricing at a Glance

 Short on time?
-Here’s the summary: Anthropic offers three current-generation model tiers: Haiku 4.5 ($1/$5 per million tokens) for speed and efficiency, Sonnet 4.6 ($3/$15) for balanced intelligence and cost, and Opus 4.6 ($5/$25) for flagship performance.
-Opus 4.6 and Sonnet 4.6 both include the full 1 million token context window at standard pricing—no more premium long-context surcharges.
-Combined with prompt caching (90% savings on repeated context), batch API (50% discount), and extended thinking capabilities, Claude represents the most cost-effective frontier AI available today.
+Here’s the summary: Anthropic offers four current-generation model tiers: Haiku 4.5 ($1/$5 per million tokens) for speed and efficiency, Sonnet 4.6 ($3/$15) for balanced intelligence and cost, Opus 4.7 ($5/$25) for flagship vision and long-horizon agents, and the freshly released Opus 4.8 ($5/$25) with adaptive thinking and a 3x cheaper Fast Mode.
+Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 all include the full 1 million token context window at standard pricing—no premium long-context surcharges.
+Combined with prompt caching (90% savings on repeated context), batch API (50% discount), and extended thinking capabilities, Claude remains the most cost-effective frontier AI available today.
+For help calculating AI workflow ROI, check our dedicated guide.
 Looking for alternatives?
-Check out our guides on OpenAI API pricing, Cohere pricing, and Hugging Face costs.
+See our guides on OpenAI API pricing, Cohere pricing, and Hugging Face costs.

 Anthropic Claude API Pricing 2026: Complete Model Comparison

 Here is a comprehensive comparison of all current Claude models.
 Pricing is shown per million tokens (1M tokens = approximately 750,000 words).
-The Claude 4.6 models are the latest generation, with the 4.5 series still actively supported.
+Claude Opus 4.8 (May 2026) is the newest model, with the 4.7, 4.6, and 4.5 series all still actively supported.

-1M Context at Standard Pricing: Claude Opus 4.6 and Sonnet 4.6 include the full 1 million token context window at standard pricing—no premium surcharge.
+1M Context at Standard Pricing: Claude Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 include the full 1 million token context window at standard pricing—no premium surcharge.
 For Claude Sonnet 4.5, requests exceeding 200K input tokens are charged at $6 input / $22.50 output per million tokens (beta, tier 4+).

 Legacy Models: Claude 4.x and Earlier